cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 {% badge /img/posts/2024/2024-01-12/leveled-up.png 140 https://www.reddit.com/r/Diablo/comments/1awyypu/my_diablo_1_level_50_warrior_after_12_years/ %}

+Let's be clear, the most resumes are quite boring.

 The traditional [résumé](https://en.wikipedia.org/wiki/R%C3%A9sum%C3%A9) is a document, essentially a collection of words on a page.
 Interestingly, this old-fashioned format has been around for centuries, surviving the test of time.[^2] Sure, I know it's a digital PDF now, but the essence remains the same.
 Its primary purpose has always been to present an individual's **skills**, **experience**, and **qualifications** to potential employers.

+It is similar to the score marks in a video game.

 When I think of a résumé, I can't avoid remembering the skills and inventory of items from the original [Diablo](https://en.wikipedia.org/wiki/Diablo_(video_game)) RPG game, which I played 20 years ago.
-I imagine the résumé is the skill set, each having a certain score.
+The résumé is the skill set, it gives a certain score to each attribute.
-A big part of the game is developing the character by levelling up his skills over time.
+A big part of the game is developing the character by levelling up these attributes over time.

+How do we move on to the next level?

-As in real life, this can only be accomplished through experience.
+In an RPG game, as in real life, this can only be accomplished through experience.
 Essentially, it all comes down to overcoming new challenges and exploring new territories.
 Similarly, a résumé is something that we can advance from level to level in order to unlock more possibilities.

-It's constantly improving.
+It's the willingness of getting into a state of constant improvement what makes experience to compound.
 Indeed, I'm technically working on my résumé every single day!

-So, ultimately, the purpose of a résumé is signal professional growing, and also serving sometimes as a marketing tool.
+So, ultimately, the purpose of a résumé is to maek a signal of professional growing.
+Sometimes it is also a marketing tool.
 This is the document we are gonna send every time we want to demonstrate our suitability for a particular job.
-Thus, the aim is to make a positive first impression, highlight relevant accomplishments, and secure an interview with the potential employer.
+Thus, the aim is to make a **positive first impression**, **highlight relevant accomplishments**, and **secure an interview** with a potential employer.
 This means it's important to be intentional about our professional goals and how we want to present ourselves to the world.

+It's a live document that we constantly (an intentionally) evolve over time.

 I think a good résumé requires an understanding (and vision) of the job market.
 Its purpose should reflect the current and future market's needs in our profession.
-So, it's a live document, which we constantly evolve over time.
-I think that, while a résumé alone won't get you the job, it can get you very close by unlocking opportunities get more interview.
+I think that, while a résumé alone won't get you the job, it can get you very close by unlocking the opportunity to get more interview.

-But of course, it only works out its purpose when it is done right.
+But of course, it only works well its purpose when it is done the righ way.

 # Marksmanship